MandipGohil/CashApp_SharkHead_281/README.md

 * Reviewed as a team - Feasible timeline of tasks and responsibilities.
 * Started coding for back-end.
 >Number of meeting hours this week: 2
+>Agenda: To select the Application.
+Talk about API Document.
+Make Kanban Board to get the project done in desire time line.
 ## Week 3:
 * Created a design architecture.
 * Discussed how the functionalities will split.